bettergov/foiamail/docs/technical.md

 test_cred()
 ```

+*Note: The Drive test won't pass if your Drive is empty.*

 # importing/updating contacts
 The app handles contacts through the [Gmail Contacts screen](https://mail.google.com/mail/u/0/#contacts).
 Read Google's own documentation for [how to import contacts](https://support.google.com/contacts/answer/1069522?hl=en&visit_id=1-636625309780616904-2128193528&rd=3).

 Note that for a contact to be recognized by the app, the contact needs to have an **organization** filled in.
 The app will draft messages for **all** contacts with organizations.

+**TODO**: Create a sample contacts file with the right column headers.

 # composing/sending messages
 Once contacts are loaded, FOIAs messages may be drafted and sent using the `msg` module.